gokulmInfy/m2x-launchpad-energia/README.md

 Network Configuration
 ---------------------

-If you are using a Wifi Shield, the following variables need configuration:
+If you are using a Wi-Fi BosoterPack or LaunchPad, the following variables need configuration:

 ```
 char ssid[] = "<ssid>";
 char pass[] = "<WPA password>";
 ```

-Just fill in the SSID and password of the Wifi hotspot, you should be good to go.
+Just fill in the SSID and password of the Wi-Fi hotspot, you should be good to go.

-For an Ethernet Shield, the following variables are needed:
+For an Ethernet BoosterPack or LaunchPad, the following variables are needed:

 ```
 byte mac[] = { 0xDE, 0xAD, 0xBE, 0xEF, 0xFE, 0xED };
 IPAddress ip(192,168,1,17);
 ```

-For a newer Ethernet Shield, the MAC address should be printed on a sticker on the shield.
-However, some sold Ethernet Shields have no MAC address shown on the board.
-In this case, you can use any MAC address, as long as it is not conflicted with another network device within the same LAN.
+For an Ethernet device, the MAC address should be printed on a sticker on the hardware.
+In a case where there is no MAC address shown on the board, you can use any MAC address, as long as it is not conflicted with another network device within the same LAN.

 The IP address here is only used when DHCP fails to give a valid IP address.
 It is recommended, though not required, to provide a unique IP address here.

 M2X API Key
 -----------